windowsartes/AntiterrorSecurityProject/README.md

        cmkae --build .
        ```
 4. The project have built so you can use the cli now:
+5.
    (You are still in the ./build directory)

     ```bash
-    ./antiterror_security --here will be a cli interface--
+    ./antiterror_security <path_to_your_image> [-s] [path_to_dir]
     ```

+   Be sure to pass as the first argument the path to the file (absolute or relative to the ./build directory) where you want to find leftover items.
+   The result can be saved in a directory of your choice, to do this, pass the "-s" flag as the second argument, followed by the path to this directory.

    Note that it works fine for my dataset, in your case may be you will be needed to compute a new bounds for noise using "noise_dorders" module and new mask for working surface with "working_surface" module

 ## How to Use the Project